svikashk/docs/guide/client-project-management.md

 ---
 layout: default
 nav_order: 1
-title: How to manage projects for clients
+title: How to build software as a client services company
-page_title: Project Management
+page_title: Client Software Management
-description: Learn how to manage and organize client projects, so you can deliver projects on time, every time.
+description: Learn how to manage and build software as a client services company, so you can deliver different software to different clients on time, every time.
 permalink: use-cases/client-project-management/
 nav_exclude: true
 ---
-# How to organize and manage client projects
+# How to build software as a client services company
 {: .no_toc }

-Managing multiple clients and delivering quality software can be tricky.
+Managing multiple clients and delivering quality software for each of them can be tricky.

-Regardless of how your team is structured, you can organize client projects in Zepel in such a way that you never drop the ball.
+Regardless of how your team is structured, you can build software in Zepel in such a way that you never drop the ball.

 Follow along with this article and see how you can level up your development process, keep all your clients updated, and deliver quality software every time.

 ---

-## 1. Create your first project
+## 1. Create your first squad

 __Key Goals:__